 As this is a plan sepcifically designed for children with an EHCP you can use some, or all, of the targets from their plan, and copy and paste in to the EPAC targets.
-There may be a need to include a completely different set of targets particularly if there is a difficulty to be addressed in the short term eg separation anxiety, making friendships in a new school environment, additional school support needed during Life Story Work etc. These are targets that will not be specifically mentioned in the EHCP, but the child will require support none the less.
+There may be a need to include a completely different set of targets particularly if there is a difficulty to be addressed in the short term eg separation anxiety, making friendships in a new school environment, transition support etc,.
+These are targets that may not be specifically mentioned in the EHCP, but the child will require support none the less.

-There may be a need to enhance the provision already in place, and PP funding could be used for this.
+There may be a need to enhance the provision already in place, and Pupil Premium funding could be used for this.
 For example, a child with sensory needs may require additional resources and equipment in the classroom.
 It can also be used for seeking additional assessments that bring further understanding to the child's needs.